browserengineering/book/book/http.md

     other computer.
 Address families have names that begin with `AF`.
 We want `AF_INET`, but for example `AF_BLUETOOTH` is another.
--   A socket has a *type*, which describes the sort of conversation that\'s going to happen.
+-   A socket has a *type*, which describes the sort of conversation that's going to happen.
 Types have names that begin with `SOCK`.
-We want `SOCK_STREAM`, which means each computer can send arbitrary amounts of data over, but there\'s also `SOCK_DGRAM`, in which case they send each other packets of some fixed size.[^15]
+We want `SOCK_STREAM`, which means each computer can send arbitrary amounts of data over, but there's also `SOCK_DGRAM`, in which case they send each other packets of some fixed size.[^15]
 -   A socket has a *protocol*, which describes the steps by which the two computers will establish a connection.
 Protocols have names that